MegaAttitude/megaattitude.github.io/projects/mega-veridicality/index.md

    a.
 Bo remembered to leave.<br/>
    b.
 Bo didn’t remember to leave.

-The MegaVeridicality dataset consists of ordinal veridicality judgments as well as ordinal acceptability judgments for 773 clause-embedding verbs of English with a variety of subordinate clause structures.
-For a detailed description of the dataset, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the references below.
+For a detailed description of the MegaVeridicality datasets, including the item construction and collection methods and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the references below.